Want to learn more about this at Kettering Health?

-Dr. Meghan Musser, medical director for Kettering Health Breast Centers, explains, “The technologist will take regular views, and then will also try to gently displace the implant and pull the patient’s own glandular tissue forward so that we can see it without the implant.”
+Dr. Meghan Musser, medical director for Kettering Health Breast Centers, explains, “The technologist will take regular views and then try to gently displace the implant and pull the patient’s glandular tissue forward to see it without the implant.”
 Because many women who have implants also often have dense breast tissue, Dr. Musser says that some additional screenings in conjunction with mammograms may be beneficial.

 For patients with denser tissue, breast ultrasounds can be an effective additional screening option.
-Ultrasounds are done with sound waves and no radiation and are better at seeing through dense tissue.
+Ultrasounds use sound waves and no radiation and are better at seeing through dense tissue.

 Determining your lifetime risk